COOKING MACARONI IS NOT DIFFICULT. SOME FACTORS FOR YOU TO FIRST CONSIDER ARE:

 Pasta made with the highest-quality durum wheat should not break, clump, or stick when cooking.
 When cooked, macaroni and other pasta products, should be springy and lively, not limp, and should always hold their shape.

 For a pound of macaroni or other pasta, you should use a pot that is tall enough to be filled no more then 3/4 of the way full when the water is added.
 If you use a smaller pot, there is a chance that the water will boil over while cooking.
 You may want to invest in a pasta cooking pot the has a colander built in.
-This makes the preperation of macaroni and other pastas even easier.
+This makes the preparation of macaroni and other pastas even easier.

 There are no hard and fast rules when choosing pasta.
 Many of the recipes call for macaroni, but elbow macaroni and other pasta shapes can be used interchangeably.
 Have fun and experiment with various pasta shapes.
 For a list of common pasta shape look at the web page titled “A Pasta Primer”.